How Science Got It Wrong About Progesterone

 Progesterone is important for women's health.

-Progesterone has been both ignored and mistakenly blamed for side effects it does not cause.
+Progesterone has been both ignored and wrongly blamed for side effects it does not cause.
 How did that happen?

 For one thing, progesterone was discovered shortly after estrogen.
-Thus, missing out on the tidy hormone dichotomy of “testosterone for men and estrogen for women,” pointed out endocrinology professor Jerilynn Prior.
-Also, progesterone could not (at first) be made into a medication that could be absorbed orally.
+Thus missing the opportunity to be part of the tidy hormone dichotomy of “testosterone for men and estrogen for women.”
+Also, progesterone could not (at first) be made into an oral medication, so was replaced by progestins.

 Read more